-Gastroenteritis is commonly called the “stomach flu.”
-It is an inflammation of the gastrointestinal tract, which includes your stomach and intestines.
-Bacterial gastroenteritis (caused by bacteria) usually causes severe symptoms.
+Gastroenteritis is often called the stomach flu.
+It's an inflammation of the GI (gastrointestinal) tract, which includes your stomach and intestines.
+Most cases of gastroenteritis are caused by viruses.
+Bacterial gastroenteritis (caused by bacteria) often causes severe symptoms.
 It can even be fatal.
 This sheet tells you more about bacterial gastroenteritis, how it can be prevented, and how to care for it.

 Contaminated food or water.
-You’re most likely to get gastroenteritis by consuming food or water containing harmful bacteria, such as salmonella, Campylobacter, and E coli.
-Food can become contaminated when food handlers don’t wash their hands or when food isn’t stored, handled, or cooked properly.
+You’re most likely to get gastroenteritis by having food or water containing harmful bacteria (such as salmonella, Campylobacter, and E. coli).
+Food can be contaminated when food handlers don’t wash their hands.
+Or when food isn’t stored, handled, or cooked correctly.

 Fecal-oral route.
 People with bacterial gastroenteritis have harmful bacteria in their stool.
 When they don’t wash their hands well after using the bathroom, they can spread the germs to objects.
 If you touch the same objects, you can pick up the germs on your hands and transfer them to your mouth.

 Many kinds of bacteria cause gastroenteritis.
-So, symptoms can vary.
-In some types of gastroenteritis, symptoms come on quickly.
-In others, they don’t appear for 24 to 48 hours.
-Symptoms can range from mild to severe and may include:
+So symptoms can vary.
+In some types of gastroenteritis, symptoms start quickly.
+In others, they don’t appear for

 Fever and chills

 Your healthcare provider will take a complete health history.
 Be sure to mention any recent trips and what you ate before you became ill.
 Keep in mind that symptoms may not appear for 1 or 2 days after you're infected.
 You may be asked to give a stool sample.
 This is sent to a lab for testing.
 Don’t forget to check with your provider or hospital emergency room to learn the test results.
 In some cases, you'll be asked to see your provider for follow-up care.